 We can subjugate an entire nation within a single generation.
-Those are the words that stand out the most to Alex as he continues sifting through terabytes of data on the CIA Director’s hard drive.
+Those are the words that stand out the most to Alexander as he continues sifting through terabytes of data on the CIA Director’s hard drive.
 He knows the pathways out are going to be blocked soon, as he receives notification after notification that all the pathways he used to get in are quickly being locked down.
 Still, his mission is not complete.
 He continues.

 As she reads through the report, it’s becoming increasing clear that her own options at this point are extremely limited.
-The programs the CIA has put into place within the United States to control the news media, social media, and local law enforcement is so far-reaching that Alex was only able to identify 12 possible safe options for Janice to take her trove of information.
+The programs the CIA has put into place within the United States to control the news media, social media, and local law enforcement is so far-reaching that Alexander was only able to identify 12 possible safe options for Janice to take her trove of information.

-Alex’s discovery is an epic conspiracy.
+Alexander’s discovery is an epic conspiracy.
 Undercover operatives of the CIA run or manage the majority of all news outlets or news sources and choose what people get to hear and see in media.
 Major school districts have CIA operatives elected into the top positions.
 Approval of public education material is carefully orchestrated and has been for decades to “ensure compliance” as the CIA Director himself is quoted.

 Meticulous detail has gone into this plan over several decades and several CIA Directors.
 The origins of the plan started back in the 1990s with the then relatively new Internet as the delivery force for a new wave of control mechanisms that can be nearly instantly put into place and adapted to changing public opinions.
 Janice is impressed with how meticulously orchestrated the entire endeavor has been over the last 50 years, with each decade building upon the last until the entire election cycle within the United States was virtually controlled by the CIA.